How to Handle Dental Emergencies

 Types of Dental Emergencies:

 - Lost Tooth: If a permanent tooth is knocked out, time is of the essence.
 You may be able to re-implant the tooth.
-In order to give you the best chance, call your dentist immediately and try to get in to see him as soon as possible.
+In order to give you the best chance, call your dentist immediately and try to get in to the office as soon as possible.
 Transport your tooth in a glass of milk if available.
 If not, a glass of saltwater will do.

 - Toothaches: While toothaches aren't necessarily an emergency, they can sometimes be painful and make you uncomfortable.
 Try washing your mouth with warm saltwater and taking an over-the-counter pain medication.
 Contact your dentist for an appointment as soon as possible.